user-grinch/Project-Props/README.md

 ✅ **Text-based IPLs are back**
 ✅ **No crashes with other .dat mods** (e.g. Proper Fixes, Combat FX Update, etc.)

-Thanks to the [FastLoader](https://github.com/user-grinch/FastLoader), this version avoids the usual conflicts with other `.dat`-modifying ASI plugins.
-You’re free to expand and combine this with other community projects — without breaking the game.
+Thanks to the [FastLoader](https://github.com/user-grinch/FastLoader), this version avoids the usual conflicts with other `.dat`-modifying mods.

 <p align="center">